Eli-YuZhang/Info5100/README.md

-This assignment is written in Markdown(md).
+Text assignments are written in Markdown(md).
 Please use a Markdown viewer for a better reading experience.

-Assignment due 9.18 is uploaded!
+Assignment 1 (due 9.18) is uploaded!
 ===